Fifa recommends extending contracts, will allow transfer windows to move

 Where cases ended up at Fifa, the global soccer body said it would look at whether the club made a genuine attempt to reach agreement with the players and consider the club's finances, the players' income and whether all players had been treated equally.

-"We hope that this collaborative effort, under the leadership of Fifa, can provide a positive example of how football can come together and show unity, solidarity and a spirit of compromise in order to face the challenging times ahead," said Fifa president Gianni Infantino.
+“We hope that this collaborative effort, under the leadership of Fifa, can provide a positive example of how football can come together and show unity, solidarity and a spirit of compromise to face the challenging times ahead,” Fifa president Gianni Infantino said.

-"But before these times come, one thing must be clear to everyone, especially now: health comes first, well before football."
+“But before these times come, one thing must be clear to everyone, especially now — health comes first, well before football.” — Reuters